matowens/ng-notify/README.md

 ###Roll Your Own

-There are two additional methods that allow for you to create your own types and themes.
+There are two additional methods that allow you to create your own types and themes.

 #####Custom Notification Types